EPCCed/single-node-optimisation-course/README.md

 # ARCHER2 Single Node Performance Optimisation Course Repository

-This is the repository for the slides and exercises for attendees of the ARCHER2 Single Node Performance Optimisation/Performance Optimisation on AMD EPYC course.
+This is the repository for the slides and exercises for attendees of the ARCHER2 Single Node Performance Optimisation/Performance Optimisation on AMD EPYC course, run on the 28th and 29th of January 2021.

-As the course changes over time, individual runs of the course are branches in this repository.
-To browse the lectures and exercise material choose one of the branches.
+This course was run by Adrian Jackson and Mark Bull.

 # Timetable